Acacia cana: Distribution and habitat

+Boree grows in woodland on gibber plains near watercourses and in sandy soil in western New South Wales west of Enngonia and north of Wilcannia, and in southern central Queensland near Adavale.

+Conservation status

+Acacia cana is listed as of "least concern" by the IUCN Red List and under the Queensland Government Nature Conservation Act 1992.

 Reproduction and dispersal

-Acacia cana is a perennial plant species that relies on animals and insects to pollinate.
-This Australian native achieves this by producing bright yellow flowers that occur from August to October each year that fabricate pollen; it is this pollen that acts as a type of reward for the animal or insect.
-While dispersal of seeds can also be influenced by animals and ants by either eating the seeds or moving seeds to their habitats.
+Acacia cana is a perennial plant species that relies on insects for pollination.
+While dispersal of seeds can also be influenced by ants by either eating the seeds or moving seeds to their habitats.
 However the seeds are not fully dispersed till the seeds is removed from the legume (pods) which occurs from influences by a hot sun or a bushfire.
-Acacia's overall depend on animals and insects to reproduces and disperse seeds.

 Uses and bush tucker

 Acacias seeds, roots, and gum are types of aboriginal bush tucker that very nutritious food sources that have unique tastes and provide high levels of protein, carbohydrates and fibre and low levels of fats.
 Acacia seeds are found to have chocolate-like taste and are best known for being an ingredient for making bread while roots were roasted before eating and the gum was collected and eaten as snack or placed in water to make a flavored drink.
 Acacias were not only used as bush tucker but as wood for certain aboriginal tools for example hunting and fishing spears.
 Another use of these native shrubs/trees was for some medical treatments of headaches, fevers and colds.